 If any equipment or tools are stolen, contractors can refer to their records to help assist in the recovery of their stolen equipment because they’ll have serial numbers and other details to help identify their property.

 How do I recover stolen equipment or tools?

 Contractors may want to consider registering their equipment and reporting theft information to Crime Stoppers, the manufacturer of the equipment, as well as the police.

 When you report equipment theft to the police, they keep a record of it in their system.
 If another contractor decides to purchase your equipment and does a background check, they will see that it has been reported stolen.

 If stolen equipment is brought into a dealer for repairs or parts, and a manufacturer has your equipment in their stolen equipment database, your equipment may be recovered.

 Record keeping does more than help contractors manage inventory

 By protecting and managing your equipment, you’ll potentially avoid the cost of replacement and costly project delays.
-Record keeping won’t stop equipment theft, but it will help you keep track of your inventory and make reporting thefts easier.
-Find out now if Northbridge can help ease your mind when it comes to your equipment with construction & contractors insurance page to learn more about how we can help.
+And while recordkeeping won’t stop equipment theft, it will help you keep track of your inventory and make reporting thefts easier should you need to.
+Insurance can also help ease your mind.
+Visit our construction & contractors insurance page to learn more about how we can help.